-Anyways I had decided ever since I left California, where I spend a year studying abroad, in 2012 that I would return to visit the family I stayed with and my friends there when I graduated school; so I did.
+I decided when I left California, where I spend a year studying abroad in 2012, that I would return to visit the family I stayed with and my friends there when I graduated school; so I did.
 A week and a half after my graduation I left Denmark and spent 10 days in Italy before traveling to California where I stayed for 6 weeks.
 Going back to California changed everything; I realized so many things about life and myself during those 6 weeks.
 When I returned to Denmark everything appeared differently even despite being reunited with my beloved friends and family who I had been separated with for almost 2 months I did not feel at home.
 Feeling foreign in your native country is a very unusual feeling.
 I realize now looking back that more than anything I think I felt foreign to myself, as I was so confused about and unsure of who I wanted to be or what I wanted to do with my life, which ultimately resulted in a sense of alienation.
-(Which is probably fairly normal being only 20 years old, I think most adolescents or even adults experience this kind of identity crisis sooner or later in their lives, some even multiple times)
+(Which is probably fairly normal being only 20 years old.

 Being across the globe from most of my family and close friends (in spite of the beautiful friendships I have made here) I spend a significant amount of time alone with my thoughts.
 I spend most of my days wondering and daydreaming about different principles of life.
 These thoughts that have left me with the inspiration to start writing again and with the incentive to create a mean of expression of my feelings and my seemingly never-ending reflections upon life.
 Writing my journal every night you would think that this would be completely unnecessary, however I hope that someone else may find inspiration in what I find inspiration in and I hope to inspire more people to ask more questions and to allow themselves to live life extraordinarily and unconventionally.